Yirade/Weather-python/README.md

 The purpose of this project is to learn how to use the concepts of api and graphical interfaces, using the python programming language

 ## For get started 📋
-- Make sure you have python 3.x installed- Get an api Key from the following link: [openweathermap](https://home.openweathermap.org/users/sign_up)
+- Make sure you have python 3.x installed
+- Get an api Key from the following link: [openweathermap](https://home.openweathermap.org/users/sign_up)
 - Install the dependencies
 - Enjoy